keithtyser/airbnb-neural-network/README.md

 # airbnb-neural-network
-Neural Network built from scratch to predict the price of AirBNB rentals.
+Neural Network built from scratch to predict the price of Airbnb rentals.